Bharathrushab/bharathrushab.github.io/_teaching/2014-spring-teaching-1.md

 location: "Hyderabad, India"
 ---
 **Courses:**
-* Teaching Assistant to the head of the Economics department Prof. [Sudatta Banerjee](https://universe.bits-pilani.ac.in/hyderabad/sudatta/profile) for the course Economic Environment of Business.
+* Teaching Assistant to the head of the Economics department Prof. [Sudatta Banerjee](https://universe.bits-pilani.ac.in/hyderabad/sudatta/profile) for Economic Environment of Business course.
-* Teaching assistant to Prof. [Bheemeshwar](https://universe.bits-pilani.ac.in/hyderabad/bheemeshwar/Profile) for the courses Econometric Methods ,and Economics of Growth and Development.
+* Teaching assistant to Prof. [Bheemeshwar](https://universe.bits-pilani.ac.in/hyderabad/bheemeshwar/Profile) for the courses Econometric Methods, and, Economics of Growth and Development.

 My Contribution
 ======